Skip to main content

 Figure 2: Spine/Leaf Topology Policy

-The most basic requirement is to be able to discover the address of a
+The basic requirement is to be able to discover the address of a

-accomplished today with using IPv6 Router Advertisements (RA)
+This is being accomplished today by using IPv6 Router Advertisements

-[RFC4861] and assuming that a BGP sessions is desired with any
+(RA) [RFC4861] and assuming that a BGP session is desired with any

 discovered peer.
 Beyond the basic requirement, it is useful to have